When are you mailing 1098-T and 1098-E forms?

 What if my Social Security Number is incorrect on the 1098-T?

-Please contact your campus Student Business Services for assistance.
+Please contact Student Business Services for assistance.

 I purchased books and a computer at the University bookstore.
 Why are these charges not showing on my 1098-T?